6. WORLD MUSIC

 Australia

-Aboriginal music is the oldest music in Australia and it plays a central role in both social and sacred life.
+Aboriginal music: oldest music in Australia; essential for social and sacred life.

-Instruments: 4 didgeridoo is an aerophone which produces a continuous fundamental note or drone with circular breathing by inhaling through the nose and storing air in the cheeks.
+Instruments: 4 didgeridoo: aerophone that produces a continuous drone (note) using circular breathing (inhaling through the nose and storing air in the cheeks).

 4. AMERICA

-American music mixes European, African and Amerindian traditions.
+American music is a mix of Indigenous, African and European traditions.

 North America